-Easy Pumpkin Pie with Condensed Milk, one of the best Fall desserts that can be made from scratch at home.
+Easy Pumpkin Pie with Sweetened Condensed Milk, one of the best Fall desserts that can be made from scratch at home.
 It uses canned pumpkin, which cuts down on the baking time considerably.
 It’s super simple to make, absolutely delicious, and always the star of the Thanksgiving or Christmas dinner.

 This pumpkin pie is not any dessert, but THE dessert everyone is waiting for about when it comes to the most awaited holiday of the season: Thanksgiving.
 It might be a popular option for Christmas too, but Thanksgiving is usually its time to shine.
-Roast turkey aside, the pumpkin pie is probably the centerpiece of the dinner party.
+Roast turkey aside, the pumpkin pie is probably the centrepiece of the dinner party.

 As easy as this pie is to make from scratch, we are allowed to use shortcuts, after all, we’ve got loads other dishes to prepare, so, if we can make our lives easier, why not.
 So, rather than waiting for the pumpkin to roast, scoop up the flesh, wait for it to cool down, why not use canned pumpkin?